-Through the 2020 Disaster Relief Fund established in March 2020, the Oklahoma City Community Foundation has awarded a total of $485,750 to 14 central Oklahoma charitable organizations who are providing direct services and assistance to individuals impacted by Covid-19.
+Through the 2020 Disaster Relief Fund established in March 2020, the Oklahoma City Community Foundation has awarded a total of $510,750 to 15 central Oklahoma charitable organizations that are providing direct services and assistance to individuals impacted by Covid-19.

 The following organizations have received 2020 Disaster Relief Fund grants: